This council member was talking policing reforms. Then the racial slurs started.

 But there are increasingly acknowledged physical and mental consequences of racism, which in 2020 led to Jawando sponsoring a resolution declaring it a public health crisis and the Centers for Disease Control and Prevention last year declaring it a public health threat.
 Studies point to a variety of evidence of negative health effects, including evidence that Black Americans who report more experience with racism have higher levels of stress, which causes cells to age more rapidly.
 Black Americans not only experienced a disproportionate amount of covid-19-related deaths, but also saw rates of depression, anxiety and suicide increase in 2020.

-After the Zoom concluded, Jawando said he was prepared to suppress the experience and move on.
+After the Zoom meeting concluded, Jawando said he was prepared to suppress the experience and move on.
 But then he noticed how strongly others reacted.
 He received apologies by members of the group that hosted the forum, Progressive Legacy, and saw the indignation of his chief of staff, who posted a clip to the video on her Facebook.
 He’s grown increasingly disturbed by what happened since Tuesday, and decided to talk openly about it in the hopes it would help make clear that such behavior can’t be accepted.

 “The big takeaway for me was that this is not okay,” Jawando said in an interview.
-“It is not ok to accept it and to bury it — that is part of the problem, too. … We have got to call it out and make it untenable.”
+“It is not okay to accept it and to bury it — that is part of the problem, too. … We have got to call it out and make it untenable.”

 Jawando said he is not sure exactly the best way to keep going after such incidents; he’s not sure there is a right way.
 He focuses on what he can do: pray, work out, talk to his family and remember — part of the reason they are threatened is because he is effective.